lumeland/blog/posts/lume-3.md

 ## The order of some plugins is now more important

 In Lume 2, the order in which some plugins are registered doesn't matter.
-Let's see this example from `sitemap` plugin:
+Let's see this example from the `sitemap` plugin:

 ```js
 site.use(sitemap()); // Generate the sitemap file